defano/wyldcard/README.md

 ## Parts and their properties

 A _part_ is a scriptable user interface element in HyperCard.
-Apple's implementation provided a wide range of parts and styles, but for simplicity, this version supports only two parts: simple push buttons and scrollable text fields.
-In HyperCard, these parts live within a document called a _card_ (somewhat analogous to a window).
+Apple's implementation provided a wide range of parts and styles, this implementation provides a similar (but not identical) set of styled parts.

 In Apple's HyperCard, cards contain two layers of user interface elements: a foreground and a background, which are grouped together in a document called a _stack_ (like a stack of index cards).
 Each card had an individual foreground, but the background could be shared between cards.
 Each of these elements--backgrounds, cards, stacks, etc--could contain their own scripts and act upon event messages from HyperCard.